grscwf/twin-mt/nero-dev-guide.md

   the current passage.
 "Notes" in the left sidebar has more explanation of this feature.
 - "log" opens a transcript of the current story session.
-  This is helpful when using "seek".
+  This is helpful when using "roam".
-- "back", "forw/rand", "seek" will navigate history and do a random walk.
+- "back", "forw/rand", "roam" will navigate history and do a random walk.
   - The "forw/rand" button has two states.
     - "forw":